iAloudat/PublicLibrary-SQL/SQL/README.md

 4. Don't Update or Add any code to PublicLibrary.sql File

 ### File Structure :
-- PublichLibrary.sql -- Finale Version which will content everything
+- PublichLibrary.sql /// Finale Version which will content everything
-- Table.sql
+- Table.sql /// Done
-- Rules.Sql
+- Rules.Sql /// Task For : Mohammed and Siroos
-- Data.sql
+- Data.sql /// Task For Iyad : Cutomer Table Done,